dtbooy/DirkBooy-T1A3-TerminalApplication/README.md

 ## Implementation Plan
 An implementation plan has been developed for this project in MS Planner.
-To view the implementation plan on MS Planner follow this link: [https://tasks.office.com/coderacademy.edu.au/Home/PlanViews/MN5oAS6OQkuomEOswzAJbQgAGgfe?Type=PlanLink&Channel=Link&CreatedTime=638332964113580000](https://tasks.office.com/coderacademy.edu.au/Home/PlanViews/MN5oAS6OQkuomEOswzAJbQgAGgfe?Type=PlanLink&Channel=Link&CreatedTime=638332964113580000)
+To view the implementation plan on MS Planner follow this link: [https://tasks.office.com/coderacademy.edu.au/Home/PlanViews/MN5oAS6OQkuomEOswzAJbQgAGgfe?Type=PlanLink&Channel=Link&CreatedTime=638332964113580000](https://tasks.office.com/coderacademy.edu.au/Home/PlanViews/MN5oAS6OQkuomEOswzAJbQgAGgfe?Type=PlanLink&Channel=Link&CreatedTime=638332964113580000).

+Alternatively an excel export of the MS Planner Workplan is in the docs folder here: [DirkBooy-T1A3-Workplan-export.pdf](./docs/DirkBooy-T1A3-Workplan-export.pdf)

 The features have been broken down into component cards, each has been assigned a priority and a planned completion date.
 As the project matures the priorities and forecast completion dates of individual elements will change.